William Howard Melish

-The Reverend William Howard Melish (11 May 1910 – 15 June 1986) was an 20th-century American Episcopalian and social leader, driven from his Brooklyn church in the 1950s during McCarthyism in a decade-long controversy by the Episcopalian bishop of Long Island due to his association with the USSR and CPUSA.
+The Reverend William Howard Melish (11 May 1910 – 15 June 1986) was a 20th-century American Episcopalian and social leader, driven from his Brooklyn church by the Episcopalian bishop of Long Island in the 1950s during McCarthyism in a decade-long controversy due to his association with the USSR and CPUSA.

 Background

 William Howard Melish was born on May 11, 1910, in Brooklyn, New York.
 His parents were Dr. John Howard Melish and Marguerite McComas.
 He studied at Harvard University and then studied for the priesthood at Jesus College, Cambridge, and at the Episcopal Theological School.

 Career

 In 1935, Melish began his ministry at Christ Church in Cincinnati, Ohio.
 In 1938, he joined his father as assistant rector at the Holy Trinity Church in Brooklyn.
 Melish served as assistant rector from 1938 to 1958; his father was rector there from 1904 until his ouster in 1949.

 Political and civil activism

 In the 1940s, Melish joined the American Labor Party (then, affiliated with the Communist Party USA).
 Melish was also a founding member of the National Council of American-Soviet Friendship, as well as the editor for the council's biweekly publication, Reporter (CPUSA) (an English-language press of the Communist Party USA publication).

 In the same period, Melish supported the civil rights movement in the South; he served as a regional representative for Southern Patriot monthly periodical of the Southern Conference Educational Fund (successor to the Southern Conference for Human Welfare).